Ishpreet01/Attendance-Tracker-Project/README.md

 # Attendance-Tracker
-Welcome to the MERM Attendance Tracking Web App!
+Welcome to the MERN Attendance Tracking Web App!
 This application is a full stack Web App made by our team during Excalibur'23 Hackathons organized by Technobyte Society, NIT Kurukshetra.
-It is designed to help you efficiently track attendance for your events, meetings, and classes using the MERM stack (MongoDB, Express, Node.js).
+It is designed to help you efficiently track attendance for your events, meetings, and classes using the MERN stack (MongoDB, Express, Node.js).

 **Demo Link -> https://my-attendance-tracker-agkush.vercel.app/**